usu-cidi/qa-update/doc/progress.md

 * Changed to pull trigger column id from database
 * Evaluated more what needs to still be done

+### 7.31.23
+* Moved up to send ally data frame to S3 immediately
+* Added loading component while file is uploading
+* Fixed started message
+  * I think?
+I don't remember exactly what this means...
+* Fixed adding a new term documentation - main CIDI docs
+* Added interaction ID to bucket names

 ### TODO:
-* Fix adding a new term documentation - cidi docs
-* Add loading component for uploading file
-* Fix started message
-* Send ally data frame to S3 - immediately - move up
-* Better bucket names - allow running more than one update at a time
 * Refactor and clean up again
 * Fix whatever's going on with Box
 * Testing